On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Introduction

-The framework considered in the present study is further detailed in Section \ref{sec_framework}.
-It covers the assumptions made regarding the structural stress response following wave impact (\S\ref{subsec_dyn_regimes}) and the resulting fatigue damage (\S\ref{subsection_fatigue_model}).
-It also covers the assumptions related to the modeling of sea state occurrence (\S\ref{subsec_model_st_occurrence}), and impact occurrence in a given sea state (\S\ref{subsec_model_ip_occurrence}).
-Section \ref{sec_case_studies} introduces the various case studies which are considered for investigation and discussion.
-It gives the specifications of the considered case studies (\S\ref{subsec_sim_configs}), and briefly describe the numerical methods used to investigate these case studies (\S\ref{subsec_num_methods}).
-In Section \ref{sec_prob_fail}, the evolution of the failure probability as a function of a structural sizing factor (which sets the magnitude of the stress-responses) is considered.
-The effect of a change in various parameters is investigated in \S\ref{subsec_dlt}-\ref{subsec_serial_dep}-\ref{subsec_effect_sn_rand}, The relative weights of fatigue damage and ultimate strength limit in the risk of failure is addressed in \S\ref{subsec_fatigue_vs_ultim}.
-The dominant classes of sea states and wave impacts responsible for the risk of failure are specifically investigated in Section \ref{sec_rea_to_fail}.
-The paper ends with a discussion and conclusion in Section \ref{sec_discussion}.
+The framework considered in the present study is further elaborated in Section \ref{sec_framework}.
+It details the assumptions regarding the structural stress response following wave impact (\S\ref{subsec_dyn_regimes}) and the resulting fatigue damage (\S\ref{subsection_fatigue_model}).
+Additionally, it outlines the assumptions related to the modeling of sea state occurrence (\S\ref{subsec_model_st_occurrence}), and impact occurrence within a given sea state (\S\ref{subsec_model_ip_occurrence}).
+Section \ref{sec_case_studies} introduces the case studies to be considered for investigation and discussion.
+Section \ref{sec_prob_fail} investigates the evolution of the failure probability as a function of the structural sizing, exposure time, and failure mode.
+The dominant classes of sea states and wave impacts responsible for the risk of fatigue failure are identified in Section \ref{sec_rea_to_fail}.
+The effect of a change in the elevation of the exposed body is investigated in Section \ref{subsec_effect_aLevel}.
+The paper ends with a discussion in Section \ref{sec_discussion}, followed by a conclusion in Section \ref{conclusion}.